WuphonsReach/KSP-StockAntennaBalance/README.md

 - RA-2 = 158Gm (10% at Eeloo max, 74-75% at Jool/Eeloo min)
 - RA-15 = 500Gm (84% at Eeloo max, partial reach to all OPM planets)

+For lower tech launches, putting a pair or triplet of RA-2 antennas on the relay going to Jool/Eeloo can be an alternative to the RA-15.
+Alternately, putting a pair or triplet of RA-2 on a satellite at Kerbin can help improve coverage of the solar system.

 ### RA-100 Relay Antenna @ Kerbin